markkristian88/docs/content/developers/apps/refreshing-user-to-server-access-tokens.md

 ### Renewing a user token with a refresh token

-To renew an expiring user-to-server access token, you can exchange the `refresh_token` for a new access token and `refresh_token`.
+To renew an expiring user-to-server access to7ken, you can exchange the `refresh_token` for a new access token and `refresh_token`.

   `POST https://github.com/login/oauth/access_token`